homecms/homecms/docs/usage/configuration.md

 `String`.
 The base URL where requests will go to, used to provide absolute URLs in the application.

 This defaults to `http://localhost:<port>/` where `<port>` is the value of the [`port` configuration](#configport).

+## `config.emailConnectionURL`

+`String` or `false`.
+The SMTP email connection URL used to send system emails.
+[See the nodemailer docs](https://nodemailer.com/smtp/) for the SMTP URL format.

+This defaults to the `EMAIL_CONNECTION_URL` environment variable or `false` if it's not set, which means that we fall back to the local `sendmail` command.
+This may result in emails getting caught in spam.

+## `config.emailFromAddress`

+`String`.
+The "From" address that emails from the system will be sent from.

+This defaults to the `EMAIL_FROM_ADDRESS` environment variable, or `"system@homecms"` if it's not set.

 ## `config.environment`